Pittsburgh: Football

-The city's professional team, the NFL's Pittsburgh Steelers, is named after the distribution company the Pittsburgh Steeling company, established in 1927.
-News of the team has preempted news of elections and other events and are important to the region and its diaspora.
-The Steelers have been owned by the Rooney family since the team's founding in 1933, are noted for consistency in coaching (the team has had only three head coaches since the 1960s, all with the same basic philosophy) and have been called one of sports' most respectable franchises.
-The Steelers have a long waiting list for season tickets, and have sold out every home game since 1972.
-The team won four Super Bowls in a six-year span in the 1970s, a fifth Super Bowl in 2006, and a league record sixth Super Bowl in 2009.
+The city's professional football team, the NFL's Pittsburgh Steelers, is named after a distribution company: the Pittsburgh Steeling company, established in 1927.
+The Steelers have been owned by the Rooney family since the team's founding in 1933, and has been noted for consistency in coaching; the team has had four head coaches since the 1960s, sharing the same basic philosophy of building through the draft, maintaining a strong defense, and exercising patience, with Chuck Noll, Bill Cowher, Mike Tomlin, and Mike McCarthy leading the team from 1969 through the 2026 season.
+Possessing a passionate and loyal fanbase, they have sold out every home game since 1972.
+The team won four Super Bowls in a six-year span in the 1970s, a fifth Super Bowl in 2006, and a league record at the time sixth Super Bowl in 2009, tied with the New England Patriots for the most in league history since 2019.

 College football in the city dates to 1889 with the Division I (FBS) Panthers of the University of Pittsburgh posting nine national championships, qualifying 37 total bowl games, appearing in the 2018 ACC Championship Game, and winning the 2021 ACC Championship Game which was the program's first conference title since leaving the Big East for the ACC between the 2012 and 2013 seasons.
 Local universities Duquesne and Robert Morris have loyal fan bases that follow their lower (FCS) teams.

-Acrisure Stadium serves as home for the Steelers, Panthers, and both the suburban and city high school championships.
+Acrisure Stadium is home for the Steelers, Panthers, and both the suburban and city high school championships.
 Playoff franchises Pittsburgh Power and Pittsburgh Gladiators competed in the Arena Football League in the 1980s and 2010s respectively.
 The Gladiators hosted ArenaBowl I in the city, competing in two, but losing both before moving to Tampa, Florida and becoming the Storm.
-The Pittsburgh Passion has been the city's professional women's football team since 2002 and plays its home games at Highmark Stadium.
-The Ed Debartolo owned Pittsburgh Maulers featured a Heisman Trophy winner in the mid-1980s, former superstar University of Nebraska running back Mike Rozier.
+The Pittsburgh Passion has been the city's professional women's football team since 2002 and plays its home games at F.N.B.
+Stadium.